By Marie Miguel

 If you’re artistic and creative, setting up an Etsy shop online with the help of a parent in order to sell your artwork may be a great idea.

 Art of any form can be sold on Etsy, from paintings and pottery to jewelry and other assorted accessories.
+You can also try online pottery classes and make the most out of your skills by selling them on Etsy.

 Advertising is one of the key elements here as it is an online platform.
 Setting up an Etsy Shop is a great summer job as it converts passion into reality and eventually into profit.